YZero/TrafficJamsHistory/README.md

-# KtrafficJamsHistory
+# TrafficJamsHistory
-Kaliningrad Traffic Jams History
+Traffic Jams History

-Api for log traffic jams situation at the Kaliningrad
+Api for log traffic jams situation at some geo-points